 “On Story will do for Austin film what Austin City Limits did for Austin music.” – Bill Stotesbery, KLRU CEO

 The first On Story radio show debuted on KUT in Austin in February 2015, featuring 11 hour-long episodes in its first season.
 Its immediate success led to a distribution partnership with Public Radio International (PRI) by its second season.
 The content often features current trends in the industry, with episodes released in conjunction with major film and television releases.
-Now exclusively distributed by PRI, the one-hour program can be heard on over a dozen stations nationwide, including in Austin and Nashville.
-Currently in its third season, the show will feature 34 hour-long episodes, and will be carried on 13 stations nationwide.
+Now exclusively distributed by PRX, the one-hour program can be heard on nine stations nationwide, including in Austin and Chattanooga.

 Click here for a quick sample of our content!

 On Story partnered with The University of Texas Press to publish a series of three books, edited from its rich history of transcripts.
 The first installment, “On Story: Screenwriters and Their Craft”, was released at the Festival’s 20th anniversary in 2013; and the second book, “On Story: Screenwriters and Filmmakers on Their Iconic Films”, was published in October 2016.
-The last of the companion series, “On Story: The Golden Ages of Television” will offer a comprehensive glimpse into the world of television writers and creators, and is scheduled to come out at the 25th annual Festival in 2018.
+The last of the companion series, “On Story: The Golden Ages of Television” offers a comprehensive glimpse into the world of television writers and creators, and was published for the 25th annual Festival in 2018.
 The book series provides concrete offerings on how to navigate a career in film and television from both the craft and business perspectives.

-Click here to pre-order On Story: The Golden Ages of Television
+Click here to purchase the newest book: On Story: The Golden Ages of Television

 In 2009, AFF’s Executive Director, Barbara Morgan, realized AFF’s invaluable inventory of audio/video recording was in danger of deteriorating, prompting the quest to both preserve and share this material.
 The cornerstone is the On Story Archive, housed at the Wittliff Collections at Texas State University, which now physically and digitally hosts over twenty years of content.
 This partnership is designed to kinetically and creatively engage both academic and non-academic populations, and has led to unique partnership opportunities.